-In this release, you can create and mount only file systems with disk layout Version 7, 8, 9, and 10.
-You can only local mount disk layout Version 6 only to upgrade to a later disk layout version.
+In this release, you can create and mount file systems with disk layout version 10 and later.
+You can local mount disk layout version 6, 7, 8, and 9 to upgrade to a later disk layout version.

-Note: If you plan to use 64-bit quotas, you must upgrade to the latest disk layout Version 10.
-The use of 64-bit quota on earlier disk layout versions is deprecated in this release.
+Note: If you plan to use 64-bit quotas, you must upgrade to the disk layout version 10 or later.

-Disk layout Version 6 has been deprecated and you cannot cluster mount an existing file system that has disk layout Version 6.
-To upgrade a cluster file system with disk layout Version 6, you must local mount the file system and then upgrade the file system using the vxupgrade utility to a later version.
+Disk layout version 6, 7, 8, and 9 are deprecated and you cannot cluster mount an existing file system that has any of these versions.
+To upgrade a cluster file system from any of these deprecated versions, you must local mount the file system and then upgrade it using the vxupgrade utility or the vxfsconvert utility.